Many of my clients have experienced some kind of vacation issues, especially during the times when children are on break.

 You Most Likely May Need Permission

 There are many answers to this question depending on the status of your case.
 To answer simply – it depends, but more times than not, yes.
-Whether filing for a divorce or to establish paternity, the court imposes restraining orders that are listed on the Summons filed at the beginning of the case.
+Whether filing for a divorce or establishing paternity, the court imposes restraining orders that are listed on the Summons filed at the beginning of the case.

 These orders are implemented on BOTH parties until further order of the court.
 Specifically, both parties are restrained from leaving the state of California with the child and/or applying for or renewing the child’s passport without the written consent of the other parent or court order.